Olga Danilović: Juniors

-As a junior, Danilović posted a win–loss record of 93–33 in singles and 72–24 in doubles, and reached No. 5 in the combined junior world rankings in January 2018.
+As a junior, Danilović posted a win–loss record of 97–33 in singles and 72–24 in doubles, and reached a No. 5 in the combined ITF junior world rankings in January 2018.

-She won three Junior Grand Slam doubles titles (each on a different surface) with three different partners – 2016 French Open with Paula Arias Manjón, 2017 Wimbledon with Kaja Juvan and 2017 US Open with Marta Kostyuk.
+She won three major doubles titles (each on a different surface) with three different partners – the 2016 French Open with Paula Arias Manjón, 2017 Wimbledon with Kaja Juvan and 2017 US Open with Marta Kostyuk.